samersultan/fin/CONTRIBUTING.md

 # TODO
 Here are somethings that have been on my todo list for awhile.

+* Expand Rotator posttype to work with galleries.

 * More Documentation

 * Better templates for post-formats

+* Sitemap - Display custom post-types that don't have a hierarchical taxonomy

 * Remove unnecessary WP_Widget queries